Diversity Corner

 Objectives

-Understand what prompts people to search for diverse books.
+Understand what drives searches for diverse books.

 THE HOW